 - you intend to live permanently in your preferred gender

 Equality Act 2010

 The Equality Act 2010 brought together over 116 previously separate pieces of legislation into one single act.

 The act covers what was previously protected under the Sexual Discrimination Act 1975 – namely legal protection for trans people in the workplace and wider society against:

 If you're suffering discrimination at work, you should report it.
 The GOV.UK website has more information about what you can do if you think you've been unfairly discriminated against.

 You can also read about the Equality Act 2010 on the Equality and Human Rights Commission (EHRC) website.

-In addition to the legislation above, there are also clinical guidelines for health professionals that outline what high-quality care for transsexual people should involve.
+In addition to the legislation, there are also clinical guidelines for health professionals that outline what high-quality care for trans people should involve.